turbot/steampipe-docs/docs/query/overview.md

 ```

+## AI Tools (MCP)

+The [Tailpipe MCP server](query/mcp) transforms how you interact with your cloud infrastructure data.
+It brings the power of conversational AI to your cloud resources and configurations, allowing you to extract critical insights using plain English — no complex SQL required!

+The MCP is packaged separately and runs as an integration in your AI tool, such as [Claude Desktop](https://claude.ai/download) or [Cursor](https://www.cursor.com/).

 ## Third Party Tools
 Because Steampipe is built on Postgres, you can [connect to the Steampipe database with 3rd party tools](query/third-party), or write code against your database using your favorite library!